 Discovering Yangon buildings’ secrets with an architect

 Armed with this background information, it’s time to explore the city’s architectural gems.
-The majority of the buildings were constructed in the late 19th century by the British, yet display different styles.
-The elegant Irrawaddy Flotilla Company, for example, is a towering white building with large Corinthian-style columns while the Customs House displays imposing red-brick edifice.
-Each building has a story to tell- from its past usage to its current purpose.
-Along the way, the guide will also share with you his or her personal experience with the building.
-Not just about the preservation work but also antidotes and stories of living and working in the shadows of these incredible structures.
+The majority of the buildings were constructed in the late 19th century by the British…yet display different styles.
+The elegant Irrawaddy Flotilla Company, for example, is a towering white building with large Corinthian-style columns while the Customs House displays an imposing red-brick edifice.
+Each building has a story to tell–from its past usage to its current purpose.
+Along the way, the guide will also share with you his or her personal experience with the building…not just about the preservation work but also antidotes and stories of living and working in the shadows of these incredible structures.

 Yangon: a living museum

 Among some of the buildings visited is the Secretariat, a stunning building that was the scene of General Aung San’s execution.
 You will learn how this single event played a pivotal role in the country’s history.
 You will also see excellent cases of adaptive reuse, where once crumbling heritage buildings have been repurposed into restaurants, office buildings, and residences.
 The stories of their past still echo from the elegant facades and, in some cases, fading colors.

 Multicultural diversity in Yangon

 While the architecture is the main focus of the tour, the walk also reveals the subtle intricacies of Yangon.
 Different houses of worship reveal the diversity of the city’s population.
 The downtown area is home to Christian churches of various denominations, numerous Buddhist temples, Hindu temples, Muslim mosques, animist shrines and even a Jewish synagogue.